 The Foundation maintains its cash accounts and certificates of deposit in financial institutions in Johnson County, Iowa.
-As of June 30, 2023, balances were insured by the Federal Deposit Insurance Corporation (FDIC) and National Credit Union Administration (NCUA), up to \$250,000 per depositor.
+As of June 30, 2024, balances were insured by the Federal Deposit Insurance Corporation (FDIC) and National Credit Union Administration (NCUA), up to \$250,000 per depositor.
 Balances in excess of FDIC and NCUA limits are uninsured.
-As of June 30, 2023, the Foundation had no balances greater than FDIC and NCUA coverage.
+As of June 30, 2024, the Foundation had a balance of \$351,465 at one institution.

 The Foundation is also a part of an Insured Cash Sweep (ICS) Deposit Placement Agreement with a bank.
 The bank will transfer funds from accounts at that bank to be placed in deposit accounts at other depository institutions that are insured by the FDIC.
-As of June 30, 2023, the Foundation had cash in the ICS account of \$980,000.
+As of June 30, 2024 and 2024, the Foundation had cash in the ICS account of \$1,560,823 and \$990,000, respectively.